 If you’re a web developer, you’ve heard of HTML and HTML5.
-But what are they, and what’s the difference between them?
+But what are they, and what’s the difference between HTML and HTML5?
 In this article, we’ll look at the history of HTML and explain what makes HTML5 so unique.
 We’ll also discuss some of the benefits of using HTML5 for website development.
 So if you’re curious about this hot new technology, read on!

 What is HTML, And What Does It Do?

 HTML is the primary markup programming language for creating web pages and other online content.
-This generic language uses HTML tags to mark up a document with formattings, such as text color, size, style; images; links; lists of items, etc. A web browser renders an HTML document by displaying the visible page following rules associated with its design.
-Let’s understand HTML vs HTML5.
+This generic language uses HTML tags to mark up a document with formatting, such as text color, size, style; images; links; lists of items, etc. A web browser renders an HTML document by displaying the visible page following rules associated with its design.
+Let’s understand HTML vs. HTML5.

 The purpose of HTML was to support hypertext navigation between different types of resources on the Internet.
 But it rendered HTML documents.
 Later on, it expanded and provided video content and scripts, and interactive elements like forms for collecting user input data.

-However, HTML5 is gaining an edge on HTML due to its new features and capabilities.
+However, HTML5 is gaining an edge over HTML due to its new features and capabilities.
 Let’s see what is the difference between HTML and HTML5.

 How Does HTML5 Differ From Older Versions Of HTML?